-Saag Paneer in Instant Pot Pressure Cooker.
-Saag Paneer is made with cooking mustard leaves and spinach with spices and cottage cheese.
-It is delicious and very nutritious.
+Instant Pot Saag Paneer - Saag Paneer is the authentic North Indian favorite.
+It is made with cooking mustard leaves and spinach with spices and cottage cheese, which makes it a delicious and nutritious dish.
 The best part is with the instant pot, it is very quick to prepare as a one-pot recipe.

 "Sarson ka saag te makki di roti", which means mustard saag with bread made from corn meal, is what my Punjabi family loves for a scrumptious weekend meal.
 This is a very common meal made in villages in Punjab.